tombax7/SystReviewML4B2G/README.md

-Code for conducting systematic literature review text-mining enabled
+Text-mining assisted literature review for the data-driven analytics services for reliability in Building-to-grid integrated system domain.